MOBILITY HUBS

 Calderwood mobility hub serves the new housing development of Calderwood in West Lothian; providing car club and bike share at a transport interchange for express bus services to Edinburgh.

-Drumnadrochit, Loch Ness Community Hub
+Drumnadrochit, Loch Ness Hub

 University of the Highlands and Islands